techguyzo/justuse/README.md

 FLOW

-RFID Tag Scanned on RFID reader
+RFID Tag Scanned on RFID reader,
-Data displayed on Blynk app
+Data displayed on Blynk app,
-Data saved on Blynk database
+Data saved on Blynk database,
-Back to start again
+Back to start again,

 At Blyk app